The cash party: The music is about to stop

 2024

-• The cash party that everyone has been enjoying is about to come to an end as the US policy is set to lower the rates.
+• The cash party that everyone has been enjoying is about to come to an end as the US Federal Reserve began its first rate cut in September 2024.

 • For cash holders, fixed depositors, and money market fund investors, this article is about the why, when, and how to move from overallocated cash to fixed income.

-• On Endowus, advised portfolios and individual funds are available for investors’ risk-appropriate and strategic allocation to fixed income.
+• On Endowus, our 100% fixed income Flagship Portfolio and individual fixed income funds from global renowned managers such as PIMCO and Thornburg are available for investors’ risk-appropriate and strategic allocation to fixed income.
+Click here to get started on Endowus.

 Yields on cash have been especially cushy for retail investors, setting the major tone in investor portfolios for the past two and a half years.